 - walk your dog (or a friend's dog)

-- join a pregnancy aqua fitness class
+- join a pregnancy agua fitness class

 - swim or walk in water

-- try pregnancy yoga or Pilates
+- try pregnancy voga or Pilates

 - walk along the beach or in the park

 - walk your children to and from school

 - take the family to the park for a ball game

 - find out about low-impact aerobics or light resistance gym programs available in your area.

 Remember that you will need to consider the effect of physical activity on your blood glucose levels.
-Exercise generally lowers blood glucose levels, so you may need adjustments to your insulin dose or insulin pump rate.
+Exercise generally lowers blood glucose levels, so if you are taking insulin you may need to make adjustments to your doses.
 It's important to discuss physical activity with your health professionals.